Docs

-Chargebee offers the following options to integrate the hosted checkout depending on your application/website's framework and business model.
+Chargebee offers the following options to integrate the hosted checkout based on your application or website's framework and business model:

-• Hosted Pages API: recommended if you want to authenticate the user at your end, override payment-related information, handle returning users, and collect additional information.
+• Hosted Pages API: Recommended if you want to authenticate the user on your end, override payment-related information, handle returning users, and collect additional information.

 • Drop-in Script.